 A revolution in popular music added fuel to the flames.
 Young people were fed up with banal tunes and lyrics like "I can't live without you".
-They preferred angry hits like Bob Dylan's grim "Desolation Row" or the "Rolling Stones" angry "I can't get no satisfaction", with lyrics saying:
+They preferred angry hits like "I can't get no satisfaction" of the "Rolling Stones" with lyrics saying:

-"When I'm drivin' in my car /And a man comes on the radio /He's telling me more and more /About some useless information /Supposed to fire my imagination/ I can't get no, oh no no no / Hey hey, that's what I say/ I can't get no satisfaction/ I can't get no satisfaction/ 'Cause I try and I try and I try/ I can't get no, I can't get no, Satisfaction/
+"When I'm drivin' in my car /And a man comes on the radio /He's telling me more and more /About some useless information /Supposed to fire my imagination/ I can't get no, oh no no no / Hey hey hey, that's what I say/ I can't get no satisfaction/ I can't get no satisfaction/ 'Cause I try and I try and I try and I try/ I can't get no, I can't get no, Satisfaction/

-When I'm watchin' my TV /And a man comes on to tell me/ How white my shirts can be /But he can't be a man 'cause he doesn't smoke /The same cigarettes as me/ I can't get no, oh no no no / Hey hey hey, that's what I say/ I can't get no satisfaction/ 'Cause I try and I try and I try and I try/ I can't get no, I can't get no/ I can't get no satisfaction/ No satisfaction, no satisfaction, no satisfaction/
+When I'm watchin' my TV /And a man comes on to tell me/ How white my shirts can be /But he can't be a man 'cause he doesn't smoke /The same cigarettes as me/ I can't get no, oh no no no / Hey hey hey, that's what I say/ I can't get no satisfaction/ 'Cause I try and I try and I try/ I can't get no, I can't get no/ I can't get no satisfaction, no satisfaction, no satisfaction /